 You'll get the most produce from your raised beds if you site them in a spot that sees full sun (at least six hours of direct sunlight a day) and has good airflow, which helps plants resist disease.
 Fill the raised bed with a high-quality potting mix rather than digging soil from your garden (which may contain weed seeds or pest and disease organisms).

-Raising your own chickens is a hot urban gardening trend -- it's easier than you might think and fun, too!
+Raising your own chickens is a hot urban gardening trend—it's easier than you might think and fun, too!
 The coop here looks attractive enough to fit in any yard and provides all the features you need for success with three or four chickens (which should give you about two eggs per day).
-Plus, the birds will provide a source of manure to add to your compost -- which will eventually help yield more in your garden!
+Plus, the birds will provide a source of manure to add to your compost—which will eventually help yield more in your garden!
+You can easily build this cottage-style chicken coop for your own yard.

 Note: If you live in town, check local restrictions about having chickens.

+Why not have chickens to harvest fresh eggs, too?
 Fenced with chicken wire at the base, this backyard chicken coop keeps your feathered friends safe from predators and gives the chickens room to move about.
-A hinged nesting box makes harvesting your own eggs a cinch, too.
-Change the bedding in the nesting box regularly to encourage your chickens to keep laying lots of eggs.
+A hinged nesting box makes harvesting your own eggs a cinch as well.
+Make sure the chicken coop is fully enclosed with its door secured at night and has functional windows.
+Bedding is also essential in a chicken coop and needs to be changed regularly to encourage your chickens to keep laying lots of eggs.